Best Places to Visit in Pennsylvania

 3. Lancaster

 I was instantly charmed by this city that beautifully balances its rich heritage with a refreshing outdoorsy vibe.
-Known for its historic character and lush surroundings, the "Red Rose City" is a place where cobblestone streets, Georgian and Victorian architecture, and green open spaces all blend together seamlessly.
+The "Red Rose City" is a place where cobblestone streets, Georgian and Victorian architecture, and green open spaces.

 Instead of driving, I caught an Amtrak Keystone Service train from Philadelphia (about 1 hour 15 minutes, $20).
-I based myself at Lancaster Marriott at Penn Square for a few days.
+I based myself at 3-star Lancaster Marriott at Penn Square (from $180/night) for three relaxing days.

-What really stood out to me was how walkable and welcoming it felt.
+What instantly stood out to me as soon as we got there was how walkable and welcoming it felt.
 There’s a warm community atmosphere here, and the city offers the perfect mix of cultural depth and access to nature.
-It felt like one of those understated gems where every corner has a story, yet you’re never far from wide, unspoiled countryside.
+It felt like one of those understated gems where every corner has a story, yet i was never far from wide, unspoiled countryside.

-For a dose of nature, I wandered through Williamson Park, with its leafy trails and the magnificent Ashton Memorial, before heading further afield to enjoy the rolling hills of the nearby Forest of Bowland.
-Lancaster, to me, was the perfect combination of history, charm, and natural beauty.
+For a dose of nature, in the afternoon, I wandered through Williamson Park, with its leafy trails and the magnificent Ashton Memorial, before heading further afield to enjoy the rolling hills of the nearby Forest of Bowland.

 What I loved best:

-Exploring the impressive Lancaster Castle was a standout.
+Exploring the impressive Lancaster Castle was a standout for me.

-I thought this was such a unique and picturesque spot and it quickly became one of my favorite weekend getaways from Pittsburgh!
+I thought this was such a unique and picturesque spot and it quickly became one of my favorite weekend getaways from Pittsburgh (about 2 hours east)!
 With its historic architecture, brick streets, and mountain views, the town’s welcoming charm made me feel as though I’d wandered into another era.
+Once you’re in town, everything is walkable, making it easy to explore at a relaxed pace.

 What I loved best: